-Crippling Leviathan: How Foreign Interference Weakens the State.
-Under contract with Cornell University Press.
+Crippling Leviathan: How Foreign Subversion Weakens the State.
+Forthcoming from Cornell University Press (expected Spring 2020).

 “The International Politics of Incomplete Sovereignty: How Hostile Neighbors Weaken the State.”
 2018.
 International Organization 72(2): 283-315.

 Why do some countries fail to govern their territory?
 Incomplete domestic sovereignty, defined as the absence of effective state authority over territory, has severe consequences in terms of security, order, economic growth, and human well-being.
 These negative consequences raise the question of why such spaces remain without effective authority.
 This article investigates the impact international factors have on domestic sovereignty.
 I argue that hostile neighbors can weaken state authority over territory.
 This sovereignty-undermining behavior can yield domestic or foreign policy benefits.
 I investigate the effects of hostile neighboring states through a cross-national, within-country statistical analysis and a case study, and I show that this international explanation is an underappreciated yet important contributor to weak state authority even after accounting for domestic factors.
 The conclusions of this study challenge our understanding of the effects of international politics on internal political development.